Antennas, Commercial

 Mono Band Antennas

 The Hustler® (made by New-Tronics Antenna Corporation) is one of the oldest suppliers of mobile HF antennas in the world (the left photo depicts their standard RM-75 meter coil).
-You can even make them multi banded by using their "spider" mount to hold additional coils.
+You can even make them multi banded by using their "spider" mount (part number VP-1) to hold additional coils.

 Hustler RM-75Hustler® promotes their super coils as being the ultimate.
 They're not.
-The first-addition addendum in Dr. Jerry Sevick's (W2FMI-sk) booklet Building and Using BALUNs and UNUNs (now out of print) contained charts and loss tables on both the standard and super coils.
 In short, it is the large metal end caps on the super coil which makes them lossier than the standard ones.
 In other words, don't spend your money on the larger coils hoping for more efficiency.
 Besides the extra wind loading, their power handling capability isn't any better than the smaller ones, advertising hype notwithstanding.

 Hustler® antennas have at least two additional drawbacks.
 One is moisture ingress.
 Water tends to get under the vinyl heat-shrink tubing covering the coil assemblies.
 This will detune the antenna and possibly cause arcing between the coil turns.
 This is the reason some authors suggest removing the vinyl sleeve which allows quicker drying.
 This is not a good idea as it allows road grime to build up on the coil windings which causes more problems than it solves.